Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 Nevertheless, you’re working with composition and you’ll be organizing your painting in a specific way.

-Art composition will always be an important element of your artwork, the difference here is how conscious you are of it.
+Art composition will always be an essential element of your artwork, the difference here is how conscious you are of it.

-You’ll also learn to plan your paintings more carefully.
+You’ll also learn to plan your paintings and artwork more carefully.

-Besides using composition to create a sense of balance, you’re using it to grab the viewer’s attention and creating a mood!
+Besides using composition to create a sense of balance, you’re using it to grab the viewer’s attention and create a specific mood!

-There are “rules” to make a good composition, that you’ve surely heard about before, such as the Golden Ratio or the Rule of Thirds.
+There are “rules” to make a good composition, that you’ve undoubtedly heard about before, such as the Golden Ratio or the Rule of Thirds. (we’ll talk more in-depth about how to use these later in this article!)

 The Elements of Art Composition

-There are several different elements to take into consideration when making a good composition.
+There are several different elements to take into consideration when making a good art composition.

 You make two points on a piece of paper.
 Then you connect them.